jaemin-song876/jaemin-song876/README.md

 - **Machine Learning & Deep Learning**
   SVMs, CNNs, anomaly detection models, and model validation techniques.

-- **ETL & Data Engineering Tools**
-  Learning tools like Docker, SQL, and Dask for data pipeline building and scalable analytics.

----

-## 📁 What You'll Find Here

-In my GitHub repositories, you’ll find:

-- 🧠 Research code and prototypes related to biomedical signal processing
-- 📈 Class projects exploring machine learning models and validation
-- 🔧 Tools and scripts for data preprocessing, visualization, and model evaluation
-- 🗃️ Datasets (or code to access them), preprocessing pipelines, and more

-Feel free to explore, fork, and comment — I’m always looking for thoughtful feedback and collaborators!

 ---

 ## 🤝 Let's Connect